mariocairone/cucumbersome/README.md

 To Deploy the framework in your remote maven repository:

-* configure the distribution management section in the cucumber-recipes parent pom
+* configure the distribution management section in the parent pom

 * run the command: